When Anxiety Runs

 If your child’s anxiety is running the show with constant reassurance, avoiding things they “should” be able to do, and getting stuck in routines, you’re not alone.

-Most parents I work with are doing everything they can to help.
-But some of those things can accidentally keep anxiety going.
+The parents I work with are doing everything they can to help, but some of those things can accidentally keep anxiety going.

 This group teaches you how to break that cycle to help your child face anxiety and build confidence.